A posteriori error estimates for a bang-bang optimal control problem: Numerical examples

 \section{Numerical examples}

 In this section we conduct a series of numerical examples in 2D that support our theoretical findings and illustrate the performance of the error estimator

 that we proposed and analyzed in section \ref{sec:a_post}.
-We immediately note that we have considered the instance when $\beta = 1$ (cf. Remark \ref{rmk:beta=1}) in the total error estimator $E$.
-We shall consider this configuration for $E$ in all the following numerical examples.
-In order to simplify the construction of exact optimal solutions, we have incorporated an extra forcing term $f\in L^2(\Omega)$ in the state equation.
-The right-hand side of the state equation reads now as follows: $(f + \bar{u}, v)_{\Omega}$.
-Moreover, in sections \ref{sec:ex_2} and \ref{sec:ex_3} below, we go beyond the presented theory and perform numerical experiments with a non-convex domain.
+In sections \ref{sec:ex_2} and \ref{sec:ex_3} below, we go beyond the presented theory and perform numerical experiments with a non-convex domain.
 The considered numerical examples have been carried out with the help of a code that we implemented using \texttt{MATLAB$^\copyright$ (R2024a)}.
-When assembling all system matrices we have used exact integration whereas right-hand sides, approximation errors, and error indicators are computed by a quadrature formula which is exact for polynomials of degree $19$.
+When assembling all system matrices and the term $(\mathfrak{u}_{\ell},v_{\ell})_{\Omega}$ we have used exact integration whereas approximation errors, error indicators, and the remaining right-hand sides are computed by a quadrature formula which is exact for polynomials of degree $19$.